Atneyo/PI_2025/interface/README.md

 ## Frontend Installation and Launch

-From the root of the application:
+From the root of the repo:

 ```
-cd frontend
+cd interface/frontend
 npm install
 npm run dev
 ```